This celebration of the novella form features original notes from writers like Nick Earls, Michelle de Kretser, Helen Garner and many more.

 I’ve written one novella now, I probably don’t count as an expert in the form, but what I loved about it was the combination of compression and scope.
 I could hold the whole story in my head and weigh its parts, but there was space for more than one point of view, different timelines and a proper chronology.
 It was one of the most satisfying things I’ve ever worked on.

-Brisbane-based writer Nick Earls makes another appearance for Novella November with today’s note on why he chooses the novella:
+Brisbane-based writer Nick Earls makes another appearance with a note on why he chooses the novella:

 A novella is probably the biggest idea I can keep in my head at one time, and I’m sure I’m not alone in that.
 Think of those novels you’ve worked on.
 If you’re like me, however much you plan – in my case, a lot – you reach a point in the first draft where the beginning has drifted from view but the end is still a long way over the horizon.
 For me, that’s typically around the 20,000-word mark, and it lasts until I’m perhaps 20,000 words from the end.
 Yes, I have notes to work with, and plenty of them, and I can step back and see there’s a plan and I can write my way through, but half the draft is spent writing with that ‘middle’ feeling and the beginning and end out of sight.